I am a writer and a scientist. I've read several books about blamers, and I want to share what I've learned.

 Blamers make you feel fearful of taking risk, especially toward your dream goal, If you fail they’ll be there to say “I told you so."
 It makes you afraid to take chances, afraid to try for your dream and when you do try, you’re second guessing yourself the entire time.
 That little voice in your head telling you that you can't make it, that is really the blamer in your life.

 Blamers are also constantly criticizing you and other people, and constantly making negative comments about people.
 Nothing nice ever comes out of their mouth.
 Ex: You bring your report card home with 5 A's and and 1 B. They'll make a comment, such as "well you didn't get all A's."
 And then they won't understand why you are upset because they are 'only telling the truth.'
 Which leads us to our next trait.

 4: Unaware of how much their attitude hurts other people

 Blamers honestly have no clue just how horrible they really are.

 Who has heard this one?
 "I was only being realistic." or "I was only joking."
 Neither of those are excuses for their hurtful comments, but for them it means they're faultless.
 They couldn't possibly have hurt your feelings, or they couldn't possibly be being mean if they were only telling the truth.
 Or somehow attaching an 'I was only joking' on the end of a nasty comment makes everything okay.

 Blamers do not believe there is anything wrong with their conduct and sometimes that is the worst part.
 They will never know how nasty they really are.

-5: Glass is half-full
+5: Glass is half-empty

 Typical of your usual Debbie Downer, blamers will only look at the negatives in every situation.
 There are no positives, ever, for them.